-It’s my 10 year blog anniversary today!
+It’s my blog anniversary today and I’m celebrating 10 years of blogging!
 So let’s talk about how this crazy journey started.

 Occasionally, I sit around with other bloggers and we all share stories of how we got started in blogging.
 For most people, it was to keep in touch with friends and family or to document the growth of their wee little ones.
 For others, they were avid blog readers already and wanted to join in the game.